Welcome To the EGC homepage

 This website was established to provide a one-stop source of information, assistance, and technical knowledge for anyone interested in all things Echolink Georgia Conference.
 The primary purpose of the Conference is to provide a backup communications link across the state of Georgia during severe weather or other emergency events.
 But, with its regularly connected users, repeaters, and links across the US and around the world, as well as a wide range of part time users and links, you never know who or where you might be able to talk to!
 For Echolink software downloads or specific questions, visit www.echolink.org

 In just a short amount of time, the Georgia Conference has become one of the most active and fastest growing conferences on Echolink!
-Because of the wide array of talents and experiences of its friendly users, the Conference is often referred to as "The Radio Learning Channel" Any properly configured repeater, link, or individual user registered with Echolink, whether by RF, PC, or mobile phone, is free to drop in and join the conversation.
+Because of the wide array of talents and experiences of its users, the Conference is often referred to as "The Radio Learning Channel".
+All properly configured repeaters, links, or individual users registered with Echolink, whether by RF, PC, or mobile phone, are free to drop in and join the conversation [Please do not link other conferences to the Georgia Conference without advanced permission].

 Why was the Georgia Conference established?
 Is it only for Georgia stations?
 How did the EGC play a key role in 2016 during Hurricane Matthew?
 Is there a repeater with Echolink capabilities near me?